lyu-ai/agentok/README.md

 `REPLICATE_API_TOKEN` is needed for LLaVa agent.
 If you need to use this agent, make sure to include this token in environment variables.

-**IMPORTANT**: The latest version of AutoGen requires Docker for code execution by default.
+**IMPORTANT**: The latest version of AG2 requires Docker for code execution by default.
 To proceed, you must either:

 1. Install Docker on your local machine, **OR**
 1. Disable this requirement by setting `AUTOGEN_USE_DOCKER=False` in the `api/.env` file.